rickyc000/sei-project-1/README.md

 ```

 ### Controlling the movement
-The cell positions for each Tetrimono determined whether a cell should have the class 'full', meaning occupied by a shape, and if so which colour it should be, provided in the above object.
+The cell positions for each Tetrimono determine whether a cell should have the class 'full', meaning occupied by a shape, and if so which colour it should be, provided in the above object.

-All Tetrimono movements after the shape had been added to the grid were therefore iterations on the above cell coordinates.
+All Tetrimono movements after the shape have been added to the grid are therefore iterations on the above cell coordinates.

 A timer triggers the downward movement, the intervals increasing in rate as the player progresses through the difficulty levels.

 ```
 let interval = 400 - levelTotal * 30